garsua/aiida-gollum/docs/plugins/gollum.rst

 Description
 -----------

-The AiiDA Gollum plugin is an AiiDA extension, writen in Python, which allows to run in a user friendly way highly automated transport simulations with the Gollum code.
-It has two main parts, the input and the output, which facilitate the desing, analysis and postprocessing of transport calculations within the AiiDA famework.
+The AiiDA Gollum plugin is an AiiDA extension, written in Python, which allows to run in a user friendly way highly automated transport simulations with the Gollum code.
+It has two main parts, the input and the output, which facilitate the design, analysis and postprocessing of transport calculations within the AiiDA framework.

 These docs are for version: *aiida-0.12.0--plugin-0.1.0* of the plugin.